 Can’t get to your email, synchronize your files, or receive video calls?
 Having no internet is one of the most frustrating problems of today.
 Fortunately, there are plenty of methods for Wi-Fi troubleshooting that you can try.
 If your Windows 10 Wi-Fi is not working, first make sure that your modem or Wi-Fi device has nothing wrong with it physically – check for damage.

-Second, check the indicator lights array on your modem/device.
+Next, check the indicator lights array on your modem/device.
 In case certain indicator lights are off or a different one from the usual is blinking, your laptop won’t connect to Wi-Fi because your connection is down.
-Call your Internet Service Provider (ISP) for support.

 Wi-Fi Troubleshooting in Windows 10

 If your Windows 10 Wi-Fi is not working, you can first try these quick fixes.

 - Click the right mouse button on the Wi-Fi icon in the Taskbar, click “Troubleshoot problems”.
 The wizard automatically checks your connection for problems and fixes them.

 - The next obvious thing to check is to see whether your Wi-Fi modem is ON and if it is properly plugged in.
 Next, ensure your laptop’s Wi-Fi switch is on.

 - Turn off the modem/Internet device and wait for 20 seconds to turn it on again.
 Alternatively, restart the modem.
 If this doesn’t work then reset the modem.
 You can also find how to reset or restart the modem on its manual.
 This will solve most of the Wi-Fi problems.

 - See if you are in airplane mode.
 Go to the notification icon in the notification tray, click it, and have a look at the settings buttons in the lower half of the slide-out menu.
 If airplane mode is active, that button appears highlighted.
 Click it to turn it off.